umutbarlak/umutbarlak/README.md

 # 💫 About Me:
 Hi there,<br><br>I'm Ümüt Barlak, a front-end and software developer based in Ankara, Turkey.<br><br>I'm always eager to learn and embrace new technologies.
 I love to improve myself and do research.
 I enjoy using the best practices and writing my code in a simple and understandable way.<br><br>I'm constantly working to improve my skills and knowledge in the front-end field.
-I use technologies such as React, HTML, CSS, SCSS and JavaScript.<br><br>I'm currently taking courses at Udemic to further my education in software development.<br><br>If you're interested in working with me or reaching out, feel free to contact me at umtbarlak@gmail.com.<br><br>Thanks.
+I use technologies such as React, HTML, CSS, SCSS and JavaScript.<br><br>I'm currently taking courses at Udemig to further my education in software development.<br><br>If you're interested in working with me or reaching out, feel free to contact me at umtbarlak@gmail.com.<br><br>Thanks.

 ## 🌐 Socials: